LeeMorinUCF/QMB3311S22/demo_07_PP_Ch_09_Loops/README.md

 <img src="Images/while_loop_C.jpg" width="500"/>

-The commands follow a sequence of commands like this:
+The Python interpreter follows a sequence of commands like this:

 ```python